SOUMYA-CODING/SOUMYA-CODING/README.md

 - 🌱 I’m currently learning **Flutter and Django**

-- 🤝 I’m looking for help with **Backend Development**
+- 🤝 I’m looking for help for **Backend Development**

-- 👨‍💻 All of my projects are available at [www.snhcoding.me/Portfolio/](www.snhcoding.me/Portfolio/)
+- 👨‍💻 All of my projects are available at [http://snhcoding.me/Portfolio](http://snhcoding.me/Portfolio/index.html)

 - 💬 Ask me about **App Development**